abloomston/workwithme.guide-myguide/index.md

   - For those in SF: (1) A cup of tea is on my desk, (2) Sublime, Terminal, or Github is open on my screen, and (3) I have earbuds in my ears or cans on my head.
   - For remotes: I'll try to activate the do not disturb button on slack.

-### Warning Signs

-When you don't feel safe in a conversation, how does this manifest itself in your actions or affects?

-  - I can be fairly reserved until I feel comfortable.
-Here comfort can mean any of the following:
-    1. I know and am at ease with the individuals I am with;
-    1. The stated problem is clear enough and I have enough knowledge to provide feedback.
-Try asking me questions to help spur my feedback and comfort.
-  - If I'm uncomfortable, I'll stay quiet and I will become less of a participant in conversation.

 ## Areas for Development